 Store the soup in an airtight container in the refrigerator for up to 3 days.
 Keep in mind that the pasta will continue to soften and soak up some of the broth as it sits.
 If reheating the soup after a day or two, you might need to add additional broth to the pot.

-Tip: If you don’t love the texture of next-day, very soft pasta, you can cook the pasta separately, store it without liquid, and add it to the reheated soup when serving.
-Omit the pasta in the initial preparation of the soup, and instead cook it in a second pot of broth until al dente (or your desired doneness).
+Omit the pasta when you initially make the soup, and instead cook it in a second pot of broth until al dente (or your desired doneness).
 Drain the pasta, lightly toss it with a teaspoon or two of olive oil, and store it in an airtight container in the refrigerator.

 overhead photo of two bowls of Italian Wedding Soup on a wood background with a sliced loaf of Italian bread in the upper right corner